-Internal probe initiated against Khadki police officials for refusing to lodge NGO’s complaint against man who sexually abused his own child.
-After senior officers intervened, cops violated several laws before they arrested the accused
+Internal probe initiated against Khadki police officials in Pune for delaying the filing of an FIR despite NGO’s complaint against man who sexually abused his 5-year-old child

 The police’s insensitive approach in cases of sexual abuse of children came to the fore after an NGO registered a complaint against Khadki cops, who refused to believe that a father had molested his five-year-old daughter in their jurisdiction, and delayed the filing of an FIR.

 Other than this, they violated several other norms of the Protection of Children from Sexual Offences (POCSO) Act, attracting a rap from senior police officers.

 Manoj Patil, deputy commissioner of police (Zone IV), has initiated a departmental enquiry into the matter and said that action would be taken against erring officers if they were found guilty.

 Besides disregarding the law, Khadki police unnecessarily delayed the arrest of the accused father.
 Only after DCP Patil intervened and instructed the Khadki police station in-charge to take necessary action did the cops register a case on March 17, and the accused father was arrested on March 24.